japila-books/spark-sql-internals/docs/spark-sql-JoinEstimation.md

 `JoinEstimation` is a utility that <<estimate, computes statistics estimates and query hints of a Join logical operator>>.

-`JoinEstimation` is <<creating-instance, created>> exclusively for `BasicStatsPlanVisitor` to link:spark-sql-BasicStatsPlanVisitor.adoc#visitJoin[estimate statistics of a Join logical operator].
+`JoinEstimation` is <<creating-instance, created>> exclusively for `BasicStatsPlanVisitor` to spark-sql-BasicStatsPlanVisitor.md#visitJoin[estimate statistics of a Join logical operator].

-NOTE: `BasicStatsPlanVisitor` is used only when link:spark-sql-cost-based-optimization.adoc#spark.sql.cbo.enabled[cost-based optimization is enabled].
+NOTE: `BasicStatsPlanVisitor` is used only when spark-sql-cost-based-optimization.md#spark.sql.cbo.enabled[cost-based optimization is enabled].

 [[creating-instance]]
 [[join]]
-`JoinEstimation` takes a link:spark-sql-LogicalPlan-Join.adoc[Join] logical operator when created.
+`JoinEstimation` takes a spark-sql-LogicalPlan-Join.md[Join] logical operator when created.

 [[leftStats]]
 [[rightStats]]
-When <<creating-instance, created>>, `JoinEstimation` immediately takes the link:spark-sql-LogicalPlanStats.adoc#stats[estimated statistics and query hints] of the link:spark-sql-LogicalPlan-Join.adoc#left[left] and link:spark-sql-LogicalPlan-Join.adoc#right[right] sides of the <<join, Join>> logical operator.
+When <<creating-instance, created>>, `JoinEstimation` immediately takes the spark-sql-LogicalPlanStats.md#stats[estimated statistics and query hints] of the spark-sql-LogicalPlan-Join.md#left[left] and spark-sql-LogicalPlan-Join.md#right[right] sides of the <<join, Join>> logical operator.

 [source, scala]
 ----